ParaguayOfficial Name: Republic of Paraguay

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Paraguay, you may encounter road conditions that differ significantly from those in the United States.
 The information below is provided for general reference only.
 Road conditions may vary throughout Paraguay.

 U.S. citizens have been injured and killed in traffic accidents.
 Only minimal standards must be met to obtain a Paraguayan driver's license, and driver education prior to licensing is not common.
 Drivers throughout Paraguay routinely ignore traffic regulations.
 No vehicle insurance is required, and many Paraguayans drive without any insurance coverage.
 Persons who drive in Paraguay should be prepared to drive defensively and with adequate insurance.
-There are a very high number of motorcycle accidents in Paraguay.
+Motorcycle accidents occur frequently in Paraguay.

 Public transportation is readily available for urban and inter-city travel.
 Buses vary in maintenance conditions and may not meet U.S. safety standards.
 Armed robberies and pick-pocketing occur on buses in cities and rural areas, sometimes with the apparent collusion of the bus driver.
 Taxis are available and may be called using telephone numbers listed in the newspapers.
+“Remises” and Radio Taxis are the preferred option since their routes are monitored by established dispatch companies.
 No passenger train service exists.
 Bicycle travel may not be safe because of traffic and other road hazards.

 Most urban streets consist of rough cobblestones over dirt.
 Some roads in Asuncion and other large cities are paved.
 However, these roads frequently develop potholes that often remain unrepaired.
 Besides some main highways, nearly all rural roads are unpaved, and during rainy periods and the rainy season (November-March/April), they may be impassable.
 Major paved roads in Asuncion are prone to flooding and extreme caution should be used during rain storms.
 Road signs indicating hazards, such as sharp curves or major intersections, are lacking in many areas.